100% Free Consultation (888) 493-1629

 How Long Do Jones Act Lawsuits Take?

-Unfortunately, there's no one-size-fits-all answer.
-However, we can explain the different factors that would lengthen or shorten your Jones Act lawsuit.
-The first thing is the investigation of your case.
-Investigating what happened, who caused it to happen, and how it affected your health all takes a great deal of time.
+There are different factors that can lengthen or shorten your Jones Act lawsuit.
+The first thing is the investigation.
+Investigating what happened, who caused it, and how it affected your health takes a great deal of time.
 Building a case out of the evidence also takes time, as does hiring expert witnesses to help with the presentation of the facts.

 In certain jurisdictions, Jones Act seamen may be entitled to preferential treatment and/or speedy trials.
-If you have further questions, we encourage you to contact our attorneys today.
+If you have further questions, we encourage you to contact our Houston Jones Act attorneys as soon as you can.

-Differences Between Jones Act Cases & Personal Injury Cases
+What Is the Difference Between a Jones Act & Personal Injury Case?

 Claims of Unseaworthiness Under the Jones Act